 - Visual Appeal – If you are not speaking at the conference, but you do have a display table you want to make it visually appealing to conference goers.
 You want your table to stand out in the crowd.
 Using bright colors and posters will help get people’s attention and draw them in.
 A banner or a column wrap will also draw their attention.
 Use eye catching graphics and be sure everyone behind the table looks good.
 They should be wearing business attire and be well groomed.
 The people behind the table should be standing, ready to discuss your company with conference attendees.
 Make sure they smile and shake everyone’s hand so the attendees feel welcome.

 - Swag that sticks – Another way to attract people to your booth is to offer free giveaways.
 People love things that look great and they can immediately use.
 You could give them free brochures, pens, water bottles, mugs, lip balm, bags, USB chargers, etc. Be sure you have top quality giveaways with your company information stamped on them.
 One of the best one-size-fits-all ideas is printing vinyl stickers with some creative images and captions.
+You can use a free image editing online can be used to create exceptional designs.
 Vinyl stickers are very durable and will look great on your customers’ laptops.
 You can also give away different things depending on what the customer does.
 If they just walk by and browse they can get a pen.
 If they give you their contact information they can get a bag.
 If they buy your product they can get a better giveaway.
 This way other people will see them with your swag and ask them how they got it.
 Unique giveaways are a big conference attraction.